 Make sure you take a copy of your RCR and thoroughly check your room.
 Although the RAs do check all the rooms, it is done is a very short time span due to the rooms being occupied, and things can be missed.
 By doing a thorough check yourself and contacting your CRD with possible changes, you will ensure you are not inappropriately charged at the end of the year.
 You only have 48 hours after you move in to report any damages!

 You can contact your RA or CRD and they will guide you through the process of making your program idea a reality.
 You should also apply to be an RA so you can host your own programs!

-Health and Safety are performed in October and during each of the Residence Hall breaks.
+Health and Safety are performed early each semester and during each of the Residence Hall breaks.
 In order to maintain a healthy, safe environment in the Residence Halls, the Office of Residence Life conducts room inspections several times during each semester.
-Fines are imposed for violations (such as possession of prohibited items) and other infractures (such as alcohol contains in an underaged room).
+Fines are imposed for violations (such as possession of prohibited items) and other infractions (such as alcohol contains in an underaged room).

 The Office of Residence Life is responsible for handing out key at the beginning of the year, but DOES NOT make or produce the keys and ID Cards in the office.
 You can go to Pepin (Public Safety building) and ask Facilities to replace your key.
 The Business Office is responsible for replacing your Drew ID.
 You will be charged the cost of the key if it needs to be replaced and/or the cost of the ID Card if it needs to be replaced.

 For more information, stop by Pepin or call 973-408-3510 for Facilities

 36 Madison Avenue

 Madison, NJ 07940